stuartjmoore/sBooks/README.txt

+UPDATE: As of iOS 5 (I wrote this right before it came out), this class is useless.
+Use UIPageViewController instead.

 A class that can turn an empty view into an iBooks like page turning view.
 Each page is a full UIViewController, and the curl follows your finger (rotation included).

 This is a pretty simple project; the code was written for a client, so I've obviously stripped all of their data out and put in some Mark Twain.
 They wanted a page turning effect, but iBooks uses a private API and the other options didn't rotate or look good enough.